OpenHFT/Chronicle-Engine/README.md

 #### Answer

-This will work as long as the return result can be serialized, we support serialization  for all the primitive types, plus we also support the collections types such as Maps,Set List.
+This will work as long as the return result can be serialized, we support serialization  for all the primitive types, plus we also support the collections types such as Maps,Sets and Lists.
  For custom types we recommend either extending the net.openhft.chronicle.wire.AbstractMarshallable or implementing Marshallable, ( this is our custom serilization approach, the code has been tuned to perform very well when using this, however if you wanted to consider using